EHI: End-to-end Learning of Hierarchical Index for Efficient Dense Retrieval: Abstract

 \section{Abstract}

-Dense embedding-based retrieval is now the industry standard for semantic search and ranking problems, like obtaining relevant web documents for a given query.
-Such techniques use a two-stage process: (a) contrastive learning to train a dual encoder to embed both the query and documents and (b) approximate nearest neighbor search (ANNS) for finding similar documents for a given query.
-These two stages are disjoint; the learned embeddings might be ill-suited for the ANNS method and vice-versa, leading to suboptimal performance.
-In this work, we propose End-to-end Hierarchical Indexing -- \EHI -- that jointly learns both the embeddings and the ANNS structure to optimize retrieval performance. \EHI~ uses a standard dual encoder model for embedding queries and documents while learning an inverted file index (IVF) style tree structure for efficient ANNS.
-To ensure stable and efficient learning of discrete tree-based ANNS structure, \EHI~ introduces the notion of dense path embedding that captures the position of a query/document in the tree.
-We demonstrate the effectiveness of \EHI~on several benchmarks, including de-facto industry standard MS MARCO (Dev set and TREC DL19) datasets.
-For example, with the same compute budget, \EHI~ outperforms state-of-the-art (SOTA) in by \textbf{$0.6\%$} (MRR@10) on MS MARCO dev set and by \textbf{$4.2\%$} (nDCG@10) on TREC DL19 benchmarks.
+Dense embedding-based retrieval is widely used for semantic search and ranking.
+However, conventional two-stage approaches, involving contrastive embedding learning followed by approximate nearest neighbor search (ANNS), can suffer from misalignment between these stages.
+This mismatch degrades retrieval performance.
+We propose End-to-end Hierarchical Indexing (\EHI), a novel method that directly addresses this issue by jointly optimizing embedding generation and ANNS structure. \EHI leverages a dual encoder for embedding queries and documents while simultaneously learning an inverted file index (IVF)-style tree structure.
+To facilitate the effective learning of this discrete structure, \EHI~introduces dense path embeddings that encodes the path traversed by queries and documents within the tree.
+Extensive evaluations on standard benchmarks, including MS MARCO (Dev set) and TREC DL19, demonstrate \EHI's superiority over traditional ANNS index.
+Under the same computational constraints, \EHI~outperforms existing state-of-the-art methods by {\textbf{+1.45\%}} in MRR@10 on MS MARCO (Dev) and {\textbf{+8.2\%}} in nDCG@10 on TREC DL19, highlighting the benefits of our end-to-end approach.